Sciatica: Physiotherapy Treatment

 Lumbar spinal stenosis, a narrowing of the canal that contains the spinal cord: With age, the bone can overgrow and put pressure on the sciatic nerve.
 Many people with spinal stenosis have sciatica on both sides of the back.

-Lumbar Spondylolisthesis is a condition in which one backbone has slipped forward or backward over another backbone, can result in pressure on the sciatic nerve.
+Lumbar Spondylolisthesis is a condition in which one backbone has slipped forward or backward over another backbone, which can result in pressure on the sciatic nerve.
 A pinched or stretched sciatic nerve

 Piriformis syndrome can cause the sciatic nerve to become trapped deep in the buttock by the piriformis muscle.
 The symptoms of piriformis syndrome are the same as those of sciatica.